-EPA currently identifies 12 active Class II Injection Wells in Tennessee.
-(Figure 13)
+Currently there are 34 active Class II Injection Wells in Tennessee.
+(Figure 14)

 11.1.3 Class III Injection Wells

 Class III wells inject fluids to dissolve and extract minerals such as uranium, salt, copper, and sulfur.
 More than 50 percent of the salt and 80 percent of the uranium extraction in the United States involves the use of Class III injection wells.